FAQs on Real Estate

 In case of selling, the seller’s lawyer has to arrange to provide a clean title to the buyer.
 On receipt of the requisition letter from the buyer’s lawyer, the seller’s lawyer arranges to remove all the issues identified on the title.
 A statement of adjustment is then prepared and share with the buyer’s lawyer to arrive at the funds that need to be transferred on the closing day.
 On closing day, the seller’s lawyer receives the funds from buyer’s lawyers and after conducting the required checks, arranges to transfer the ownership.

 When you are a buyer and like a property that you would want to put an offer on, it is best to consult a lawyer at the Purchase and Sale Agreement drafting stage.
 This ensures protection of your best interests from a legal point of view.
 Given the time constraints in the fast-moving real estate market where your real estate agent will most likely prepare this Agreement for you, ensure that this Agreement is vetted by a lawyer before you sign it.
+When you are a seller and receive an offer from a prospective buyer, consult a lawyer before you accept the offer or send a counter offer.
+A lawyer can help highlight the pitfalls in the agreement, if any, and get you the best out of the deal.

 Whether you are a buyer or a seller, it is prudent to engage a lawyer at an early stage of the transaction.
 Most of the times, your real estate agent will refer a lawyer to you, but it is always best to talk to the lawyer before handing over your transaction to make sure they understand your requirements and have your best interests at heart.
-Look out for these minimum characteristics in the lawyer:

 – Professional approach